Understanding AI Communication

 Understanding AI Reasoning

-- Expandable reasoning containers
+- Expandable reasoning containers in the UI

 - Detailed explanation of decision-making